Food Safety Program

 Council is responsible for accrediting FSP’s for food businesses located within the Brisbane local government area.
 If the primary location of your food business is outside of Brisbane, you should contact the local government that approved your food business licence.
 This is a requirement of the Food Act 2006.

-Purpose of a FSP
+Purpose of a Food Safety Program

 A FSP is a program that is designed to help businesses to: